EFT matching from analyticity and unitarity: Scalar working example

 The second and third topologies in \eqref{eq:four-point-loop-topologies} give rise to branch cuts extending down to $z=0$.
 The second topology also generates a residue at $z=M^2/s_{ij}$, proportional to a bubble loop function.
 Together with the integral along the discontinuity of the bubble and triangle loops, we thus obtain:

-where a factor of $2\times 1/2$ arising from the exchange of initial and final state and from Bose symmetry of the light scalars in the loop is understood.
+where a factor of $2\times 1/2$ arising from the exchange of initial and final states and from the Bose symmetry of the light scalars in the loop is understood.
 The massless bubble integral $B(P^2;0,0)$ is:

 and the $M^2-i\epsilon$ prescription is fixed by the position of the $z={M^2}/{s}-i\epsilon$ pole.
 The on-shell integration measure can be parametrised as

 with $l^\mu = (l^0,l\ \vec{\Omega}_{d-2},l \cos\theta)$ and note that the two contributions in the last line of \eqref{eq:radiativematching-1} are identical.
 One can explicitly check that the first two lines of \eqref{eq:radiativematching-1} add up to zero, \emph{i.e.}\ the residue and the discontinuity of the second diagram in \eqref{eq:four-point-loop-topologies} cancel each other.
 This should not be a surprise, as the hard-region expansion of the bubble diagram from which they both originate corresponds to a scaleless integral, as discussed in \autoref{app:dimreg_scaleless}.
 To perform the cut-triangle integral, we follow the integration strategy outlined in~\cite{Abreu:2014cla} and find